circlefin/malachite/ARCHITECTURE.md

 The variants that are most interesting among Effects are these four:

-1. Broadcast: Malachite instructs the Host to broadcast to other peers in the network a certain consensus message.
+1. Publish: Malachite instructs the Host to broadcast to other peers in the network a certain consensus message.
 The type `SignedConsensusMsg` is also an enum of two variants:

 https://github.com/informalsystems/malachite/blob/6f4cfce72fa0362d743320c0e3ea8fa46b4283b0/code/crates/core-consensus/src/types.rs#L13-L16